Jodelle Ferland

 Jodelle Micah Ferland (born October 9, 1994) is a Canadian actress.
-She debuted as a child actress at the age of four in the television film Mermaid (2000) for which she won a Young Artist Award and received a Daytime Emmy Award nomination, making her the youngest nominee in Emmy history.
-Her career progressed with roles in the television film Carrie (2002), the horror films They (2002), Tideland (2005), Silent Hill (2006) and Case 39 (2009), and the comedy film Good Luck Chuck (2007).
-She also led the television series Kingdom Hospital (2004).
+She received a Daytime Emmy nomination for the drama film Mermaid (2000) at the age of six, making her the youngest nominee in Emmy history.
+She then portrayed a young Carrie White in the horror film Carrie (2002) and starred in the television series Kingdom Hospital (2004).

+Ferland was critically praised for leading the fantasy film Tideland (2005), and gained wide recognition for portraying Alessa Gillespie in the Silent Hill film adaptation (2006).
+She then starred in the horror films The Messengers (2007), Case 39 (2009), and The Cabin in the Woods (2011), and the comedy film Good Luck Chuck (2007).
+She achieved her highest-grossing film with the romantic fantasy The Twilight Saga: Eclipse (2010), in which she portrayed Bree Tanner.

-From the 2010s, Ferland had roles in the romantic fantasy film The Twilight Saga: Eclipse (2010) and the horror films The Cabin in the Woods (2011) and The Tall Man (2012).
-She has also starred in the television series Dark Matter (2015–2017), which earned her a Saturn Award nomination.
+Ferland had voice roles in the video game BioShock 2 (2010) and the stop motion film ParaNorman (2012), and led the science fiction series Dark Matter (2015–2017).
+Her acting activity decreased in the late 2010s.

 Early life

-Ferland was born in Nanaimo, British Columbia, Canada, the daughter of Valerie and Marc Ferland.
+Ferland was born Jodelle Micah Ferland in Nanaimo, British Columbia on October 9, 1994, the daughter of Valerie and Marc Ferland.

 Career

-2000–2010
+2000s

-Ferland started her career in commercials at the age of two, and made her acting debut at age four in the television film Mermaid.
+Ferland started her career in commercials at the age of two, and made her acting debut at age six in the television film Mermaid.
 For her performance, she received a Daytime Emmy Award nomination, making her the youngest nominee of the award.
+She also won a Young Artist Award.
 She made guest appearances in several television series, including Stargate Atlantis, Dark Angel, Stargate SG-1, Smallville and Supernatural, and appeared in films including They and Trapped.

-In 2005, she starred in the Terry Gilliam drama Tideland, for which she received a Genie Award nomination in the Best Actress category.
+In 2005, she starred in the Terry Gilliam fantasy film Tideland, for which she received a Genie Award nomination in the Best Actress category.
 Later, she appeared in the 2006 film Silent Hill, an adaptation of the well-known video game, and had a supporting role in Good Luck Chuck for Lions Gate Entertainment.
 In 2006, she was cast opposite Renée Zellweger in the horror movie Case 39 as Lillith Sullivan, which was released in 2009; production was delayed after a fire destroyed the film set in October 2006.

+2010s

 In 2010, Ferland played Bree Tanner in the romantic fantasy film Eclipse, the third film of the Twilight series.
 "Usually I read the script before I take a role, but I haven't read this one," she explained.
 "It's Twilight; of course, I'm going to take it."
 From 2010 to 2011, she provided voice work for the videogame BioShock 2 and its downloadable content, appeared in the SyFy movie Ice Quake, and starred in the Lifetime television movie Girl Fight.